isc-projects/stork/doc/dev/devel.rst

     It is caused by
     `a bug in the Gitlab UI <https://gitlab.com/groups/gitlab-org/-/epics/10434>`_.

-Update the dependencies specified in the Dockerfiles
+Update the Dependencies Specified in the Dockerfiles
 ----------------------------------------------------

 Updating the dependencies specified in the Dockerfiles is a chicken-and-egg